lee-joanne/yakker-backend/README.md

 ### Manual Testing

-- A thorough list of tests have been done on the back-end project.
+- Thorough lists of tests have been done on the back end project.
 These are lists of successful results after vigorous manual testing.
 Testing was done manually by trying each list over and over to ensure success.
+I have tested each list over and over again to ensure that everything is working perfectly.

 1. Yakfile (Profile):

     - Users are able to successfully create an account and their profile, default image, and content are saved in the database.
-    - Users are able to edit their profile image and content.
+    - Users are able to view their username, image, content, when their account was created, etc.
     - The post count, following count, and follower count are visible in the user API.
 When creating new posts, following new users or being followed, the numbers will go up, and will decrease when there are any deletions or unfollows.
-    - List of user's are shown in the list view, and detailed list of users will show with the approrpriate id.
+    - A List of users are shown in the list view, and a detailed list of users will show with the approrpriate id.
-    - Users are able to be deleted in the back-end.
+    - Users are able to be deleted in the back end.

 2. Post:
     - Users are able to successfully create posts and have the posts attached to the user id.
-    - The number of posts will increase or decrease if the user chooses to delete or remove post.
+    - The number of posts tied to a user will increase or decrease if the user posts more or deletes posts.
-    - API shows whether the logged in user is the author of the post or not.
+    - API shows whether the logged-in user is the author of the post or not.
     - The posts successfully show the author, when it was created, when it was updated, the post image, the content, and title.
     - Posts are successfully able to be edited and deleted ONLY by the author of the post.
-    - Image validation created in the serializer.py works as images posted by the user must be less than 1 MG, smaller than 2500 px width and height.
+    - Image validation created in the serializer.py works as images posted by the user must be less than 1 MG, smaller than 2500 px in width and in height.
-    - List of posts appear in the list view page, and detailed view of posts will appear in the detail view page with appropriate post id.
+    - The list of posts appear in the list view page, and a detailed view of posts will appear in the detail view page with the appropriate post id.
     - Posts are successfully able to be searched by typing author, title, and content.
-    - Posts are successfully able to be filtered by user feed, user liked posts, and user posts.
+    - Posts are successfully able to be filtered by user feed, user-liked posts, and user posts.
-    - Posts are successfully able to be ordered based on number of likes, number of comments, and when the post like was created at.
+    - Posts are successfully able to be ordered based on number of likes, the number of comments, and when the post like was created at.
-    - Posts are able to be liked and unliked, and have the number of likes edited accurrately.
+    - Posts are able to be liked and unliked, and have the number of likes edited accurately.

 3. Comment:
     - Users are able to successfully create comments and have the comments attached to the user id and post id.
-    - The number of comments will increase or decrease if the user chooses to delete or remove comment.
+    - The number of comments will increase or decrease if the user chooses to delete or remove the comment.
-    - API shows whether the logged in user is the commenter of the comment or not.
+    - API shows whether the logged-in user is the commenter of the comment or not.
     - The comments successfully show the commenter, when it was created, when it was updated, and the content.
     - Comments are successfully able to be edited and deleted ONLY by the commenter of the post.
-    - List of comments appear in the list view page, and detailed view of comments will appear in the detail view page with appropriate comment id.
+    - The list of comments appear in the list view page, and a detailed view of comments will appear in the detail view page with the appropriate comment id.
     - Comments associated with a given post are successfully able to be retrieved.
     - Comments are successfully able to be ordered based on number of likes and when the comment like was created at.
-    - Comments are able to be liked and unliked, and have the number of likes edited accurrately.
+    - Comments are able to be liked and unliked, and have the number of likes changed accurately.

 4. Follower:
     - Users are successfully able to follow other users.
 API successfully reads which user is the follower, and which user is being followed.
-    -  When the follow was created is succesfully logged, with the number of days listed.
+    - The creation date of the follow is successfully logged with the number of days shown.
     - If a user tries to follow a user again, the API will throw a duplicate validation error.
     - The list view successfully shows a list of all follows.
     - In detail follow view, can see detailed information on the follow.
     - Users are able to successfully unfollow the users that they are following.
+    - Users are able to follow themselves in the back end.
+But in the front-end, conditional rendering will be applied to prevent users from following themselves.

 5. Post Reyakks (Post likes):
     - Users are successfully able to like other posts.
 API successfully registers the post_reyakks_id to the post.